PoisotLab/ms_network_prediction/manuscript.md

 We then train this neural network by dividing the original dataset into test and training sets.
-During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as @timpreprintcite show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
 Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).

 ![Proof-of-Concept: An empirical network
-[from @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
+[from @Hadfield2014TalTwo] is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
 The initial and imputed networks are represented as their tSNE embedding, and the colors of nodes are the cluster to